Adaptive circular deconvolution by model selection under unknown error distribution

-Note that $\hk$ in contrast to the previous section, this choice does not depend on the sequences $\delta$, $\Cy$, or $\Ce$, but only on $\hdelta$, $\hCy$, and $\hCe$, which can be computed from the observed data samples.
-This choice of the regularization parameter is hence fully data-driven.
-The constant 600 arising in the definition of $\hk$, though convenient for deriving the theory, may be far too large in practice and instead be determined by means of a simulation study as in \cite{ComteRozenholcTaupin2006}, for example.
+The constant 600 arising in the definition of $\hk$, although convenient for deriving the theory, may be far too large in practice and instead be determined by means of a simulation study, as done by Comte, Rozenholc and Taupin \cite {ComteRozenholcTaupin2006}, for example.